 Digital marketing advances—laying the groundwork for the 2020s

-In Part I of this (now) three-part series I gave readers an overview of tech trends to expect in 2017.
+Catch up on part I and part II In Part I of this (now) three-part series I gave readers an overview of tech trends to expect in 2017.
 In Part II, I outlined what experts foresee as the impact of digital infrastructure changes on marketing strategies in 2017 through 2020.
-In this Part III segment, I discuss probable tech and related marketing changes that will accelerate the 2020s.
+In this Part III segment, I discuss probable tech and related marketing changes that will accelerate and pave the way for the future of digital advertising in the 2020s.

 2020 and beyond–What you need to know